Simple ways to support older people in your community

 Image credit: Healthify He Puna Waiora

 If your whānau member or older friend is in a rest home, life can feel a bit confined if they don't venture far or get out like they used to.
-But having some ideas in mind and bringing activities with you can make visiting fun and can brighten up everyone's day.
-Check out our great ways to make your rest home visit count.
+They often rely on visitors for some news and variety in their lives.
+Having some ideas in mind and bringing activities with you can make visiting fun and can brighten up everyone's day.
+Find out how you can make your rest home visit count.

 Page last updated: